workinprogress-ai/devenv/docs/Contributing.md

 If a reviewer notices something on one of these reviews, generally he will bring it up directly to the person.
 He might also bring up a draft PR and tag the person with it.
 This is a way to keep the process moving forward.

-#### Final reviews
+#### Final reviews and "progressive" reviews

 Before a story or issue can be complete, a final review should take place.
 For very simple issues, this may not always be necessary.
-The review process does not block _tasks_ but will block _features_ or _stories_.
+This final review process does not block _tasks_ but will block _features_ or _stories_.
+It looks at the entire set of changes involved in a story or issue in order to give a final approval and check for any anti-patterns, etc.

-For the final review, bring up a draft PR and tag someone with it.
-This draft PR should be between the branch where the development has happened and a temporary branch that points to the first _parent commit_ in that same branch.
-This will alow for a diff of all that has happened.
+For this final review, we use a draft PR that is a diff between the head of the branch and the parent commit of the branch.
+All changes from the beginning will be included.
+To create this diff, create a temporary "review branch" from the parent commit and then bring up a draft PR pointing at it from the feature branch.
+After bringing up the draft PR, delete the temporary branch.
+For convenience, we have a script that will do this automatically, `raise-review-pr.sh`.

 Generally the person tagged for final review should be the maintainer of the repo.
 There may be the need to iterate several times.
 The final review finishes when the reviewer gives a LGTM.
 If the rest of the review process is functioning well, then this review should be quick and easy.
 If not, then the maintainer may need to help other reviewers to improve their process.

+Along with final reviews, occasionally it might be advisable to do a "progressive" review which includes all changes while the feature is still being developed.
+A progressive review follows the same pattern using a draft PR.

+_Note, why we are using a draft PR between the HEAD and parent of the branch:  Using a standard PR would not reflect changes that have been going on for a while and getting merged.
+By cutting a temporary branch from the original parent commit of the branch and raising a draft PR from the HEAD to that branch, we can get a diff of all the changes that have been made._

 #### What to look for in a review